Eversholt Lower School is an inclusive school that supports the needs, well being and progress of every child.

 We talk to your children regularly about their wishes and feelings and we ask you to do the same, as this is how we can get the support just right.
 Our school council representatives help us to know our children better, and your child’s support staff member and teacher will add that personal touch too.

 Our governor for inclusion is DR Nathalie Muller.
 She is always keen to hear the views of parents through our forums, our questionnaires, drop-ins, appointments or emails.

 As a school, we can refer to other agencies to offer more specialist advice.
-Please see how this is offered within Central Bedfordshire.
+Please see Local Offer within Central Bedfordshire.

 Further information and support available is listed below.